h0mbre/h0mbre.github.io/_posts/2019-05-11-SLAE_Encoder.md

 ## Encoder Fundamentals

-We need to encode the aforementioned shellcode and an easy way to accomplish this is with a higher level language such as python.
+We need to encode the aforementioned shellcode and an easy way to accomplish this is with python.
 I haven't really done much python with bytearrays so let's see how it works step by step.

 ### Working with Python